 - That the other party owned the dog;

 - That the dog bit you while you were in a public place or were on private property lawfully;

 - That the other party’s dog was a substantial factor in causing your harm.

 Though these elements seem straightforward, there are many issues that may arise out of each element.
 The pet owner may allege that the injured did not have a right to be on the property at the time of the alleged attack or question your credibility regarding where you were attacked (i.e., you state that you were attacked in your yard, but the pet owner states you were unlawfully in their yard).
 If the injured was not lawfully there, then the pet owner may be shielded from liability.
 Additionally, the other party (or their insurance company) may argue that he did not own or was not in control of the dog and that the dog belonged to another family member or someone else.
 The other party may also contend that it was a different dog that injured you or that you were not bit at all.
 They may try to disprove your claim by stating you have a false memory of the events in question or that you are willfully lying to obtain a windfall settlement.

 Because any one of these issues may prevent you from receiving fair compensation for injuries sustained because of another's negligence, you should consult with an experienced personal injury attorney to assist with your claim.
-If you or someone you love was injured by a dog bite and you need help, please contact us for a free consultation.
+If you or someone you love was injured by a dog bite and you need help, please contact us today to speak with a qualified dog bite injury attorney for a free consultation.